sictweb/bti425-2020/graded-work/assign3.md

 **New with this assignment - important**

 The first two assignments in this course included detailed how-to instructions.
-For this assignment, and future assignments, the instructions will be less detailed, with less guidance
+For this assignment, and future assignments, the instructions will be less detailed, with less guidance.

 As a result, you will have to apply recently-learned knowledge, acquire new knowledge (that's within the topic scope), and make some decisions on your own at times.